 Pregnancy represents a period of far-reaching biological changes, and it marks a crucial transition in a woman's life.
 During pregnancy, a woman is exposed to unparalleled surges of hormones.
 These hormones regulate a number of complex and very important adaptations, which for instance optimize the development and growth of her baby.
 All systems of a woman's body are in some way affected by pregnancy.
 Naturally, these hormones also exert an effect on her brain.

 Converging evidence from animal studies has shown profound changes in brain and behavior as a results of pregnancy and motherhood, which are evident throughout the lifespan.
-However, remarkably little is known on the impact of pregnancy on the human brain.
-At the Hoekzema Lab, we aim to elucidate how a woman's brain is re-sculpted by the unique hormonal climate of pregnancy and the experiences of motherhood.
+However, for a long time, remarkably little was known on the impact of pregnancy on the human brain.
+In our research group, we aim to elucidate how a woman's brain is re-sculpted by the unique hormonal climate of pregnancy and the experiences of motherhood.

-As part of this endeavour, various research studies are performed that investigate different aspects of the neurobiological journey to motherhood.
+As part of this endeavour, various research studies are performed in the Pregnancy Brain Lab that assess different aspects of the neurobiological journey to motherhood.
 We investigate these processes in the human brain by means of various neuroimaging approaches combined with physiological, hormonal and behavioral measures.

 Exciting new results are expected soon!

 We have recently completed several years of data collection for a large-scale prospective study and are currently analyzing these data.
 We have already encountered some very interesting results and will publish these in scientific journals.
-Key findings will also be mentioned on this website.
+Key results will also be presented in our instagram @pregnancybrainlab.

 E. Hoekzema, E. Barba- Müller, C. Pozzobon, M. Picado, F. Lucco, D. García-García, J.C.
 Soliva, A. Tobeña, M. Desco, E.A.
 Crone, A. Ballesteros, S. Carmona, O. Vilarroya (2017).
 Pregnancy leads to long-lasting changes in human brain structure.
 Nature Neuroscience 20(2): 287-296.